LuthfanM/My-Restaurant-Recipe-BE/README.md

 ## ✨ Features
 - 🌈 Integrate with Next JS as It's Front end.
 The Repo is here : https://github.com/LuthfanM/My-Restaurant-Recipe
 -  Integrated with PostgreSQL as it's database.
+-  ERD Diagram My Restaurant (Simple) -> It is in file ERD Diagram My Restaurant.png

 ## Getting Started